watty62/SOD/README.md

 ---

+## Scottish Government
-The sections below list open data provision by the Scottish Government and its agencies.
-Locating data is not helped by the antiquated Scottish Government website.
+The sections below list open data provision by the Scottish Government and its directorates, agencies, NDPBS etc. Locating data is not helped by the antiquated Scottish Government website.
 Searching tends to throw up policy pages rather than data.
 Thankfully they are testing a beta version website.
 While that looks much better it breaks many of the links.

-## Scottish Government / Directorates / Agencies
 The Scottish Government's Statistics have a great portal with 248 Data Sets from multiple organisational-providers.

 | Organisation      | URL         | Datasets |Change|Type|